 A question that is raised regarding the specific features of MBSR is what is the “active ingredient” in its powerful effects.
 Naturally, the experience of joining with others to reflect on life’s stresses, listen to poetry, and do yoga may each contribute to the program’s scientifically proven effectiveness.
 But what specific role does meditation itself play in the positive outcomes of the MBSR program?
 One clue is that those practicing mindfulness meditation during light-treatment for psoriasis revealed four times the speed of healing for the chronic skin condition.
 And in other studies, long-term improvements were seen and maintained in proportion to the formal reflective meditation time carried out at home in their daily practice.
-Further research will be needed to verify the repeated studies affirming that long-term improvements are correlated with the mindfulness apractice, and are not just the effect of gathering in a reflective way as a group.
+Further research will be needed to verify the repeated studies affirming that long-term improvements are correlated with the mindfulness practice, and are not just the effect of gathering in a reflective way as a group.

 Sara Lazar and her colleagues at Massachusetts General Hospital have found that people who have been mindfulness meditators for several decades have structural features in their brains that are proportional to their number of hours of practice.
 But this finding, too, along with studies of “adepts”—those who have spent often tens of thousands of hours meditating—need to be interpreted with caution as to cause and effect.
 Are those with differing brain activity and structure simply those who’ve chosen to meditate, or has the meditation actually changed their brains?
-These questions remain open and in need of further studies.
+These questions are being studied as we speak in labs around the world.

 MBSR has proven an excellent source of insight into these questions because it enables novices to engage in new practices which can then be identified as the variables that induce the positive changes that follow.
 What are these changes, whatever their specific causes?
 Studies of MBSR have consistently found several key developments that demonstrate its effectiveness as a health-promoting activity.
 These may be key to the “science of mindfulness.”